 - Small group work with a teacher or well-trained learning support assistant (LSA)

-- The purchase of an intervention reading scheme
+- The purchase of further books for the intervention reading scheme

-- Financial support for school trips, residential visits, after school clubs and external sports coaching.
+- Financial support for uniform, school trips, residential visits, after school clubs and external sports coaching.

 - All PP children made progress over the year.

-- All gaps in attainment between PP children and peers were diminishing, where they existed.
+- Gaps in attainment between PP children and other children diminished, in all but 1 case, where they existed.

 - PP children were part of the Worship team and School Council, attended the school's residential visit and older children represented the school in netball, football, cross-country and swimming fixtures.